-ELI Beamlines is a European research centre focused on fundamental research.
-ELI has 4 ultra-intensive laser systems that work in concert with each other and, thanks to their peak, allow to research teams from all over the world to make unique experiments.
+ELI Beamlines is a European research center focused on fundamental research.
+ELI operates 4 ultra-intensive laser systems.
 Each of the laser systems has different characteristics and parameters.

-ELI Beamlines has 5 experimental halls and an advanced biology laboratory with end stations for a wide range of research.
+ELI Beamlines consists of 5 experimental halls and an advanced biology laboratory with end stations for a wide range of research.
 Fields of interest to external and internal researchers at ELI Beamlines include biology, medicine, physics, chemistry, materials engineering, space research and nanotechnology.
 Thanks to the high-power and ultra-fast laser pulses that laser systems are able to provide more deeply the internal structure of molecules and the processes that take place in them, the behavior of viruses and other microorganisms, the principles of proton therapy, new materials and their properties, the environment in space or the possibilities of accelerating nuclear waste.

-ELI Beamlines is a part of the ELI (Extreme Light Infrastructure) project, a new pan-European research infrastructure, and part of the European Strategy Forum for Research Infrastructures (ESFRI) plan.
+ELI Beamlines is a part of the ELI (Extreme Light Infrastructure) initiative, a new pan-European research infrastructure, and part of the European Strategy Forum for Research Infrastructures (ESFRI) plan.

 ELI BEAMLINES FACILITY IS A USER CENTRE

-The user center operates the unique ultra intensive lasers and the experimental facilities mainly for research teams from other research institutions, universities and commercial companies.
+The user center operates the unique ultra intensive lasers and the experimental facilities mainly for research teams from other research institutions, universities and companies.
 On the basis of an approved request, the research teams will request so-called user time at the required research facility.
 At the agreed time, the research teams come and carry out their unique experiments at the ELI Beamlines center.

-You can find out more about user research in our video for users.
+You can find out more information about user research in our video for users.

 The main objective of the ELI Beamlines Center is to become a truly multidisciplinary, user-oriented infrastructure for carrying out revolutionary scientific experiments and applications in various fields, including physics and astrophysics, chemistry, biology, material science, medicine, etc., by combining advanced synchronized short laser pulses with ultra-high intensity and auxiliary particle sources or X-ray.